tessgard/MERN-app-frontend/README.md

 **Efficiency** is "the degree with which software fulfills its purpose without waste of resources" [Balci 1997].
 Efficiency is really a multifaceted quality characteristic and must be assessed with respect to a particular resource such as execution time or storage space.
 One measure of efficiency is the speed of a program's execution.
 Another measure is the amount of storage space the program requires for execution.
 Often these two measures are inversely related, that is, increasing the execution efficiency causes a decrease in the space efficiency.
 This relationship is known as the space-time tradeoff.
 When it is not possible to design a software product with efficiency in every aspect, the most important resources of the software are given priority.

-### What libraries are being used in the app and why?

-#### Backend Libraries

-  -  "aws-sdk": "^2.493.0" : software dev kit to assist in implementing image uploads with S3 bucket
-  -  "bcryptjs": "^2.4.3" : hashing password with salt
-  -  "chai": "^4.2.0" :  BDD / TDD assertion library for node
-  -  "chai-http": "^4.3.0" : provides an interface for live integration testing via superagent
-  -  "cors": "^2.8.5" : enables Cross Origin Resource Sharing
-  -  "dotenv": "^8.0.0" : loads environment variables from a .env file into process.env
-  -  "express": "^4.17.1" : To configure and develop the app API
-  -  "express-validator": "^6.1.1" : a set of middlewares to provide basic validation
-  -  "jsonwebtoken": "^8.5.1" : enables us to use JSON Web Tokens
-  -  "mocha": "^6.1.4" : JavaScript test framework for Node.js & The Browser
-  -  "mongoose": "^5.6.4" : schema-based solution to model our application data
-  -  "nodemon": "^1.19.1" : automatically restarts the node application when file changes in the directory are detected.
-  -  "nyc": "^14.1.1" : A collection of reporters, providing both terminal and HTML output for tests in Mocha
-  -  "sinon": "^7.3.2" : JavaScript test spies, stubs and mocks for our backend testing
-  -  "supertest": "^4.0.2" : high-level abstraction for testing HTTP
-  -  "lodash": ">=4.17.13" : installed to avoid security risk due to lodash vulnerability

-#### Frontend Libraries

-  -  "@babel/runtime-corejs2": "^7.5.5"
-  -  "@fortawesome/fontawesome-svg-core": "^1.2.19"
-  -  "@fortawesome/free-brands-svg-icons": "^5.9.0"
-  -  "@fortawesome/free-regular-svg-icons": "^5.9.0"
-  -  "@fortawesome/free-solid-svg-icons": "^5.9.0"
-  -  "@fortawesome/react-fontawesome": "^0.1.4"
-  -  "axios": "^0.19.0" : HTTP client for the browser and node.js
-  -  "bootstrap": "^4.3.1" : front-end development framework
-  -  "leaflet": "^1.5.1" : JavaScript library for mobile-friendly interactive maps.
-  -  "mdbootstrap": "^4.8.5" : material desgin for bootstrap 4
-  -  "node-sass": "^4.12.0" :
-  -  "react": "^16.8.6" : JavaScript library for building user interfaces.
-  -  "react-bootstrap": "^1.0.0-beta.9" : Bootstrap 4 components built with React.
-  -  "react-bootstrap-carousel": "^3.4.2" : React port of bootstrap carousel
-  -  "react-dom": "^16.8.6" :
-  -  "react-leaflet": "^2.4.0"
-  -  "react-leaflet-markercluster": "^1.1.8"
-  -  "react-router": "^5.0.1"
-  -  "react-router-dom": "^5.0.1"
-  -  "react-scripts": "3.0.1"